+While the term current transducer is often used interchangeably with current sensor or current transformer, transducers actually perform a slightly different function.
 A current transducer modifies the input on a primary conductor to a different type of signal on the secondary conductor.
+For instance, a transducer might take an AC input and modify it so that it outputs a DC signal.
 In the strictest sense, even AC voltage output devices are current transducers.

 So why should you care?
-It’s critical that you understand the input signal type and the output signal type when purchasing.
-More of our RMAs come from a misunderstanding of this concept than from anything else.
+It’s critical that you understand the input signal type and the output signal type needed for your application when purchasing.
+More of our returned merchandise comes from a misunderstanding of this concept than from anything else.

 #1 can work passively whereas the rest require external power.
 With #3 and #5 the excitation power typically comes from the DC loop that is created with the meter. #2-6 require some sort of electronic board to convert the signal (often the reason the external power was required to begin with).